mwusdv/rl_p1_navigation/README.md

 Then, place the file in the rl_p1_navigation/ folder and unzip (or decompress) the file.

+I was working on this project in the ubuntu system.
+So a `Banana_Linux` folder has already been put in the project repo.
+It can be used directly in the unbuntu system.

 ## Instructions
-There are three python files in the project repo:
-* `common.py`:   contains code for initializing and playing in the banana environement.

-* `train.py`: contains the code for training the DQN agent.
-To launch the code, use
+To launch the training code, use

             python train.py dqn_fname

 The last parameter `dqn_fname` is the name of the file where the trained agent to be stored.

-* `test.py`: contains the code to play the banana environment, either randomly or with a trained DQN agent.
-To launch the code:
+To launch the test code, use

             python test.py dqn_fname

 The last parameter `dqn_fname` is optional.
 If it is given, the code will play the trained agent stored in that file, otherwise the code will play the environment randomly.